takari/polyglot-maven/polyglot-java/README.md

 *	Convenience methods for private java.lang.Object reports;
 *	Convenience methods for private org.apache.maven.model.Reporting reporting;

-To deal with these temporary limitations you have an access to `model` variable from parent class.
+To deal with these temporary limitations you have access to `model` variable from parent class.
 And you can use it's methods to add configuration for any entities.
 For example:

 ```java
 Contributor contributor = new Contributor();